 Dental Assistant (Non-Certified) Salary

 The larger portion of Non-Certified Dental Assistants in the United States are women.
-Median pay in this female-dominated area goes for around $13.79 per hour.
-In this profession, more than a third enjoy medical and dental coverage, and less than one-tenth have vision insurance, as well.
-Most Non-Certified Dental Assistants like their work and job satisfaction is high.
-The figures in this overview were provided by individuals who took PayScale's salary questionnaire.
+Median pay in this female-dominated area goes for around $14.05 per hour.
+Most workers in this position report moderate levels of job satisfaction.
+More than a third have medical and dental plans, and roughly one in ten have vision insurance.
+The information for this snapshot was generated by responses to the PayScale salary survey.

 |Total Pay (|